mglover/wpnngw/README.md

 it to determine the site and top-level post it applies to, and posts a comment using the REST API.

+gwmail.py is installed an INN's mta program, and intercepts articles mailed to group moderators and posts them to the backing WordPress blog.

 Posting requires 'rest_allow_anonymous_comments' to be set in the WP site's config, by adding this line to your theme's functions.php: